AWtnb/tablacus-fz-send/README.md

 Command line tool for [Tablacus Explorer](https://tablacus.github.io/explorer.html).

 - List up files on specified directory (default: `Desktop`) and select with fuzzy-finder.
-- Copy / move selected item(s) to specified destination.
+- Copy / move selected items to specified destination.
+    - Items are copied / moved to the root of destination.

 ![img](./diagram/diagram.png)